 Intellectual Property Rights means any and all patents, designs or trademarks (whether registered or unregistered), copyright, computer software and programs, rights in data and databases, know‐ how and/or other industrial or intellectual property rights existing anywhere in the world, whether now known or future and including any applications for any of the foregoing;

 Law(s) means any law, regulation, statute, statutory provision or subordinate legislation or any mandatory rules or guidance issued by any regulatory body having jurisdiction over the applicable party;

 Loss means any and all losses, including any loss of revenue or business, loss of profit, liabilities, damages, costs (including legal costs and disbursements), expenses, claims, demands, actions or proceedings howsoever arising and suffered or incurred by Smoothwall in each case whether or not the loss arose in the ordinary course of business or was otherwise reasonably foreseeable;

 NFR Products means the ‘not for resale’ products and services that Smoothwall provides to the Partner solely for use for their normal business activities in conjunction with this Agreement, such as for customer training, demonstrations and evaluation purposes;

-Partner Programme means the trading programme for different types of partner operated by Smoothwall from time to time, as described in detail in Part B of the Agreement;
+Partner Program means the trading program for different types of partner operated by Smoothwall from time to time, as described in detail in Part B of the Agreement;

 Product(s) means hardware and software products provided by Smoothwall under the Agreement, including all Smoothwall branded hardware provided as part of, and for use, in the provision of the Software Products, third party software, open source software and Services including information and communication technology, network components and other computing devices;